isaacsanders/isaacsanders.github.com/_posts/2012-02-24-it-is-no-use.md

 don't.
 I think that it is pointless to worry if there are productive and intelligent discussions happening on any of these sites.
 The more productive discussion will happen between people who hold each other accountable, and those are the discussions that we should be listening to.
-If you are a person who says inflammatory things, it doesn't matter in the long run, because if you want to actually influence things, you would be representing them with your whole person.
+If you say inflammatory things, it doesn't matter in the long run.
+If you want to influence things, you should be representing your beliefs with your whole person.

 ##What about the Community?